starlake-ai/starlake/README.md

 The purpose of this project is to efficiently ingest various data sources in different formats and make them available for analytics.
-Usualluy, ingestion is done by writing hand made custom parsers that transform input files into datasets of records.
+Usually, ingestion is done by writing hand made custom parsers that transform input files into datasets of records.

 This project aims at automating this parsing task by making data